Shruthi213/LeetCode_SQL/README.md

 # LeetCode_SQL
-This Repository have Leetcode SQL problems and answers
+This Repository have Leetcode SQL Questions and answers
 ### Question1:
 Table: Employee
 Write a solution to find managers with at least five direct reports.